TEACHING STUDENTS ABOUT FAKE NEWS IS A LIFE SKILL

 Facebook, Twitter, blogging and an endless army of social media tools have provided a platform for anyone with a WiFi connection and a device the opportunity to voice their opinion and consider themselves a journalist, social crusader, paid opinion or a blatant liar…

 The propagation of questionable “news” content has skyrocketed out of control at pace with the growth of the internet.
 Content creation today is virtually free without any need for fact-checking or validation.
 Today’s news cycle is driven by the need to be first instead of providing insight, truth and depth behind a story.

 Our students are growing up in a world dominated by fake news on the platforms they look to most frequently for truth and reassurance

 21st-century media is out of control, living off the reputation of two centuries of professional journalism operating within an environment in which printing, publishing and televising news was an expensive and competitive game in which “fake news” and “alternative truths” could sink an organisation and end a career in instantly.

-Mark Zuckerberg Facebook creator and founder has the loudest voice on earth, with 3.15 billion active users log into Facebook at least once per month.
+Mark Zuckerberg, the Facebook creator and founder, has the loudest voice on earth, with 3.15 billion active users logging into Facebook at least once per month.
 He has the loudest voice in history, and it’s not even close.
 No individual or organization has actively controlled what half the earth’s population can see, say or share.
 And all without any regulation.

 Facebook is valued at over $500 Billion, with Zuckerberg’s wealth entirely generated by selling our data.
-The flow of this data is controlled by algorithms.
-Secret algorithms that are completely hidden by Facebook.
-This denial of transparency is underpinned by our governments who clearly value the profitability of big business over free speech, privacy and protection of our rights.
+Algorithms control the flow of this data.
+Secret algorithms that are entirely hidden by Facebook.
+This denial of transparency is underpinned by our governments which clearly value the profitability of big business over free speech, privacy and the protection of our rights.

 A COMPLETE UNIT ON TEACHING STUDENTS ABOUT FAKE NEWS